MicrosoftEdge/WebView2Feedback/specs/Workers.md

 ```

 ## Retrieving Service Worker Registrations.
-The following example demonstrates how to fetch and display information about all the service worker registrations associated with the WebView2 profile.
+The following example below illustrates how to retrieve and present details about all service worker registrations linked to the WebView2 profile.
+This  yields a list of `CoreWebView2ServiceWorkerRegistration` objects, enabling the host application to communicate directly with the service workers via post messaging.

 ## .NET/WinRT
 ```c#